Photographs of The Kennedy Compound Hyannis Port

 The Kennedy Compound Address

 Growing up, I had a few female idols, one of which was Jackie Kennedy.
 She was so beautiful, so elegant, and so timeless.
-I like many have always held a fascination with the older Kennedy Family.
+I like many have always held a fascination with the family.
 In many respects, I feel their glamorous Camelot image was a well-crafted myth, but beautifully documented and inspiring nonetheless.

 Driving through Hyannis Port, at least in the winter, it’s quiet and empty.
 People come here to summer and they vacate in the winter.
 The streets look exactly like I envisioned and the homes are timeless and All-American.

-You can’t really drive up to the front of the Kennedy Compound and I never actually expected to see it up close like I did.
+You can’t really drive up to the front of the Kennedy Compound and I never actually expected to see it up close as I did.

 We pulled into an empty parking lot at the foot of the Nantucket Sound.
 The sun sets early around 4:30 PM, but all I wanted on this trip was to see the sun set from Hyannis Port Beach.
 We got out of our car, I zipped up my parka and walked down the empty beach.
 The sunlight was exquisite, painting the fence, the pier, and the brush.
 The Sound was soft and wintery cool, a pastel paradise.